Process vs. Procedure: Navigating The Path To Organizational Efficiency

 • Documented: Procedures are documented in written or digital form, making them accessible to those who need to perform the task.

-Understanding the Relationship: Processes Contain Procedures
+Understanding The Relationship: Processes Contain Procedures

 The relationship between processes and procedures can be likened to that of a container and its contents.
 A process is an overarching framework or container that encompasses various tasks, activities, and procedures necessary to achieve a specific outcome.
 In simpler terms, processes are like the big picture, while procedures are the detailed steps that help organizations navigate that picture.